 Immense glaciers and endless fjords, unspoiled wilderness areas waiting to be explored, clean icy seas where whales surface, volcanic cliffs with one of the biggest bird colonies in the northern hemisphere, geysers, active volcanoes and ancient fishing villages – Iceland’s cinematic beauty is simply overwhelming.

-Beginning in Iceland’s progressive capital, Reykjavik, our trip leaders will whisk you away to Hellnar, a beautiful old fishing village on the Snæfellsnes Peninsula that is known for its lush fjords, crackling sulphur lava fields, wild sand-strewn beaches and haunting volcanic peaks.
-Hike beneath the ice-capped Snæfellsjökull, an active volcano that was immortalized in Jules Verne’s tale Journey to the Center of the Earth.
-Cross Breidafjörður by ferry and fill up your memory cards while hiking along Látrabjarg, a 14 km long volcanic cliff and one of Iceland’s natural wonders, home to thousands of sea birds and puffins.
+Beginning in Iceland’s progressive capital, Reykjavík, our trip leaders will whisk you away to Hellnar, a beautiful old fishing village on the Snæfellsnes Peninsula that is known for its lush fjords, crackling sulphur lava fields, wild sand-strewn beaches and haunting volcanic peaks.
+Hike beneath the ice-capped Snæfellsjökull, an active volcano that was immortalized in Jules Verne’s tale, Journey to the Center of the Earth.
+Cross Breidafjörður by ferry and fill up your camers while hiking along Látrabjarg, a 14 km long volcanic cliff and one of Iceland’s natural wonders, home to thousands of sea birds and puffins.

 Our adventure of Iceland would not be complete without exploring the now-deserted Hornstrandir Peninsula, a synonym for stunning subarctic hiking.
 As one of Europe’s last true wilderness areas, it provides the perfect destination for spotting arctic foxes, seals, whales and teeming bird life.

-Keep your binoculars handy during the last boat transfer back to Ísafjörður, and celebrate your journey across Western Iceland in one of the town’s comfortable hotels.
+Keep your binoculars handy during the last boat transfer back to Ísafjörður, and celebrate our journey across Western Iceland in one of the town’s comfortable hotels.

 Explore one of the last true wilderness areas in Europe.
 Hike through volcanic landscapes, and picnic amongst arctic foxes.
-On our 8 day hiking tour across Western Iceland, you will take roads less traveled and enjoy natural beauty that is unmatched.
+On our 8-day hiking tour across Western Iceland, we take roads less traveled and enjoy natural beauty that is unmatched.

-We recommend a flight from Ísafjörður to Reykjavik.
-There are usually two connections each day.
+We strongly recommend booking a flight from Ísafjörður to Reykjavík; there are usually two connections a day.